autonomous-karting-series/Rulebook/src/Mechanical/mechanical.md

  1. Any Commercial Full Size "Sprint Kart" chassis may be used
     * Custom Chassis may not be built from scratch.
     * For new teams, the Blue Shock Race X3 E-Kart is the new suggested platform to build on.
-    * The BSR X3 can be bought in the following configurations from ComeGetShockt:
+    * The BSR X3 can be bought in the following configurations from GetShockt:
       * Full Kit including Power Unit (15KW Motor + Controller) and Battery (96V Li-Ion)
         * With Front Brakes - $12,500 + freight
         * Rear Brakes Only - $13,300 + freight